 If you have significant amounts of money in a particular bank account, you may want to consider diversifying.
 Concerns over national security and banking stability have caused many people to look into placing some of their wealth into offshore accounts.

 Let Us Help You Today

 At Cavallo & Cavallo, you can count on our decades of experience to guide you in the right strategies for protecting your assets.
-Contact our Bronx & New Rochelle estate planning attorneys and request a consultation in our office today.
+Contact our Bronx & Westchester estate planning attorneys and request a consultation in our office today.